mightymango/mangodocs/home.md

   display_section: true
 cta:
   title: Didn't find an answer to your question?
-  subtitle: Get in touch with us for details on additional services and custom work
+  subtitle: Get in touch with us for help or details on additional services and custom
-    pricing
+    work pricing.
   button_text: Contact Us
   button_url: "/contact/"